The freedom to freeze our eggs gives us more options than ever before.

 How much does it cost to freeze eggs for 5 years?

-In addition to the egg retrieval costs, it can cost around $11,000 to freeze your eggs for 5 years.
+In addition to the egg retrieval costs, depending on how many cycles you need, it can cost around $11,000 to freeze and store your eggs for 5 years.

 How much does it cost to freeze 1 egg?

-Generally speaking, about 10-15 eggs are collected and frozen, to increase their chances of at least one egg surviving and implanting.
+Generally speaking, about 10-15 eggs are collected and frozen, to increase their chances of at least one or two eggs surviving, undergoing fertility procedures and implanting.

 How much does it cost to use your eggs?

-When you are ready to use your eggs, you will need to undergo fertility treatment.
+When you are ready to use your eggs, you will need to undergo fertility treatment, like an embryo transfer.

 According to Yale Medicine, this will come in at an additional cost of up to $18,000, depending on how many cycles of treatment you have.
 [6]